simonsan/organize/README.md

 ## Usage
 Run
 ```$xslt
-d-organizer --watch /folder/to/watch/ --config config.yaml --delay 2 --daemon
+organizer --watch /folder/to/watch/ --config config.yaml --delay 2 --daemon
 ```
 As stated above, you can pass several paths to `--watch`.
 The `delay` argument is optional.
-By default, `d-organizer` will wait for three seconds before it moves any file.
+By default, `organizer` will wait for three seconds before it moves any file.
 This is to allow browsers to automatically open files after they've been downloaded (specifying a delay of 0 will break this behaviour, since the browser won't find the given file).
 The `daemon` option starts the process in the background.

 I plan to change this behaviour so that files are not moved while they're open in another process.
 Feel free to open a PR if you want to help.

 ### Recommendation
-You can set `d-organizer` to start on system launch.
+You can set `organizer` to start on system launch.
 Memory footprint is about 300K (tested on Linux with kernel 5.7.7), so it has a very negligible impact.